amitmerchant1990/reverie/_posts/2022-04-07-six-week-cycles.md

 * 1 December
 * 15 January

-Note that this set of deadlines avoids the dreaded "holiday deadline" that was 15 December 2021.
+This set of deadlines avoids the dreaded "holiday deadline" that was 15 December 2021.

 How Long Will I Have to Revise and Resubmit?
 --------------------------------------------